syedmutti/Semi-AutomatedAnnotation/README.md

-# Semi-AutomatedAnnotation
+# Semi-Automated Bbox Annotation
-# NOTE : Works after you have Working Tensorflow Object Detection API Model, add these scripts and replace "vis_util.py"
+### NOTE : Works after you have Working Tensorflow Object Detection API Model, add these scripts and replace "vis_util.py"
 Additionally, you also need to adapt feature map depending on the classes you trained on.